-Senior Vice President Creamer spoke in support of the resolution, explaining that this is annul requirement, first begun under Governor Kasich.
-Trustee Burgess then moved, Trustee McNellie seconded, and by voice vote, the resolution was unanimously approved, with all voting in favor and none opposed.
+Senior Vice President Creamer spoke in support of the resolution, explaining that it is refinancing to reduce the debt service, and not new debt.
+Trustee Burgess then moved, Trustee Haines seconded, and by voice vote, the resolution was unanimously approved, with all voting in favor and none opposed.